Hand Woven Rattan Caning History

 We can not talk about the history of caning chairs without mentioning Michael Thonet’s No 14 Cafe Chair, which had a caned seat.
 By the mid-19th century, caning became one of the most popular seat materials.
 Thanks to Michael Thonet’s No 14 chair, so did his bistro chair.

-Today the classic design of this bistro chair can still be found all over the world.
+Today, the classic design of this bistro chair can still be found worldwide.
 The original No 14 chair, also known as the bistro chair, was designed by Michael Thonet and introduced in 1859.

 The chair was so popular it became the world’s first mass-produced item of furniture.
 Between 1859 and 1930, it is estimated that at least 50 million No 14 chairs were produced and sold.